2016 Annual Meeting: How Higher Education Can Lead—On Equity, Inclusive Excellence, and Democratic Renewal

 Responding to the changing economic and social landscape in America and the world and to better prepare our increasingly diverse student populations for success locally and globally, the 2016 Annual Meeting will foster discussion and encourage action to address the deepening disparities that endanger America’s economic and democratic future.
 The gaps are widening despite America's promise of universal educational opportunity, and the inequities challenge American ideals.
 America’s future vitality is at stake, and higher education must play a critical role to remedy these imbalances.

 The meeting will offer equity frameworks and tools to guide the development of institutional structures and practices that expand access to high-quality, liberal education grounded in high-impact practices and inquiry-based learning.
 Sessions will focus on evidence-based practices that support broad student success and deep, engaged liberal learning.
 The meeting will highlight innovative ways to provide students with clear guided pathways and meaningful learning opportunities to prepare them to tackle complex global problems in the workplace and society.
-Our goal is tap the wisdom of those already working creatively to provide an empowering education—rather than deliberately limited opportunity—to those New Majority students who rightly see higher learning as their best hope for a better future.
+Our goal is to tap the wisdom of those already working creatively to provide an empowering education—rather than deliberately limited opportunity—to those New Majority students who rightly see higher learning as their best hope for a better future.

 The Annual Meeting will share lessons learned from colleges and universities that are: